Saltwater Aquarium and Saltwater Fish Beginner's Guide

 Cyanobacteria - Red Slime Algae

-a write up for the montly aquarium magazine about a saltwater aquarium bacteria that can get out of hand and make your tank look unsightly.
+a write up for the monthly aquarium magazine about a bacteria that can get out of hand and make your tank look unsightly.